johncwelch/Get-PSDisplayDialog/README.md

 for anyone interested, the reason for not having iconEnum as an actual enum is that it's not worth the work to not have it be a string.
 And yes, normally in AppleScript, you can also use an int/number for note/caution/stop, but for now, not here.
 Again, if you have a critical reason for having to do the int as well, i can be convinced to use a proper enum

 in all the parameters, as we graft them on to the command, we add a trailing space so the commands are correct

+MANUAL INSTALL
+to manually install, create a "Get-DisplayDialog" folder in ~/.local/share/powershell/modules, then copy the .psm1 and .psd1 files from the same folder here to that folder. restart any powershell sessions or run "Import-Module Get-DisplayDialog"

+The help is fairly extensive, so read Get-Help Get-DisplayDialog -Detailed at least once

+i am planning on submitting this to the Powershell Gallery so once that's done, Install-Module will work.